vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### What should I do to protect myself?

-To ensure full protection for yourself and your organization, install one of the update versions listed in the VMware Security Advisory.
+The most reliable way to remove the vulnerabilities is to install one of the update versions listed in the VMware Security Advisory.

 While other mitigations may be available depending on your organization’s security posture, defense-in-depth strategies, and firewall configurations, each organization must evaluate the adequacy of these protections independently.